Rules about your card

 Most businesses will display a sticker to show they accept the prepaid card.

-Territory Families is not responsible for transactions of members where:
+Territory Families, Housing and Communities is not responsible for transactions of members where:

 - acceptance of the prepaid card is not available

 - transactions are not for the purpose of the program

 - travel is cancelled by the traveller or the travel provider

 - transactions are processed in breach of the card terms and conditions of use